Judiciary of Brazil: Superior Labor Court

-Headquartered in Brasilia, the Superior Labour Court (Tribunal Superior do Trabalho) is the highest court for the Labor Justice.
+Headquartered in Brasília, the Superior Labor Court (Tribunal Superior do Trabalho) is the highest court for the Labor Justice.
 It is composed of 27 ministers, named by the President of Brazil after approval by the Brazilian Senate, a fifth of whom must be lawyers or members of the Public Ministry, with the rest composed of Labor Judges.
 Its jurisdiction involves appeals from cases already in the Regional Labor Courts and cases regarding its own jurisdiction and the maintenance of its authority.

+Superior Military Court

+The military justice system is divided between the federal military justice and the state military justice, the first is in charge of matters concerning the Brazilian Armed Forces.

+The first instance of the federal military justice are the Councils of Justice, formed by a military judge and four officers, whose positions and rank depend on the accused, councils are divided between special councils, with jurisdiction over officers and Permanent Councils, with jurisdiction over those of enlisted rank (Praças).

+The second instance of the federal military justice is the Superior Military Court (Superior Tribunal Militar), which acts as an appellate court for the Councils of Justice and also for specific appeals from the second instance of the state military justice.

-Regional Federal Courts and Federal Judges
+Regional courts and judges

 There are five Federal Regional Courts (Tribunal Regional Federal - TRF), each covering several Brazilian states.
 They are established by articles 107 and 108 of the Constitution.
 Together with the Federal judges (juízes federais), the Federal Regional Courts make up the Federal Courts of Brazil.